Interior Design Remodeling. Moving to Belvedere Tiburon in the San Francisco Bay Area.

 Prioritize.
 Though you can/should tell your architect or interior designer, all you want, don’t ask them to do more than you can afford, remember you end up getting what you pay for.

-Bathrooms were too utilitarians, now they are glamorous.
+Bathrooms were too utilitarians, now they are glamorous as a result of lifestyle.

 Lifestyles change.
 Many houses in Tiburon-Belvedere, were designed and built, as second homes, so they are not ideal for today’s lifestyles.